-	Step 2: How to make easy flatbread at home
+Step 2: How to make easy 2-ingredient flatbread at home

-Begin by placing the sour cream or yogurt or homemade sour cream in a large bowl.
+Begin by placing the sour cream, yogurt, or homemade sour cream in a large bowl.
 Then add about a third of the self-rising flour to the bowl and start mixing those two ingredients together with a wooden spoon or other sturdy spoon.